 TCK stands for Third Culture Kid, defined as someone who has spent a significant part of his or her developmental years outside the parents’ culture.
 Some TCKs are missionary kids; others are children of diplomats, international business people, military personnel, or others who have lived outside the United States.
 Since Wheaton College has a rich history of sending graduates to the mission field, a number of our students come to Wheaton having grown up in other cultures.
 These students make a very positive contribution to our community, and we seek to provide special attention and assistance for their needs.
 Mu Kappa is a student club that exists to provide TCKs an opportunity to connect with others of similar experience.

-Developing as a whole and effective Christian takes place within a community that encourages a healthy engagement of our identity in Christ and the world around us.
-To this end, the Office of Multicultural Development (OMD) seeks to bring issues of faith and cultural identity to the foreground of the campus and academic conversation.
+The office seeks to bring issues of faith and cultural identity to the foreground of the campus including academic conversation.
 As a department within the Student Development Division, OMD seeks to create a collaborative partnership between people of differing ethnic origins that fosters unity, celebrates diversity, and encourages community.
-The department exists primarily to serve all students as they question personal and collective notions of race, ethnicity, and culture.
-Multicultural Development encourages and provides opportunity for celebration and dialogue through student organizations and campus programs.
-Additionally, academic, cultural, personal, and spiritual support is provided to students on an individual basis.
+Academic, cultural, personal, and spiritual support is provided to students on an individual basis.

 We recognize that with diversity come relational challenges.
-Wheaton is committed to addressing diversity from multiple disciplines and resources and attempting as best as possible to address those challenges.
+Wheaton is committed to addressing diversity from multiple disciplines and resources throughout the college as a whole.
 Though OMD spearheads efforts, the diversity of the College is a shared institutional concern that is reflected in the evaluation and continual development of all programs.

-A variety of student organizations collaborate with the Office of Multicultural Development in order to facilitate shared programming.
-They are the 1-2-1 Peer Program, Diversity Committee, Global Urban Perspectives, Koinonia (the Asian Fellowship), Solidarity Cabinet, Unidad Cristiana (the Latino club), The Wheaton College Gospel Choir, and William Osborne Society (the African American student union).
-Each plans opportunities for learning and experiencing cultural diversity in conjunction with OMD.
+Multicultural Development facilitates support for multicultural scholars through the Summit Scholars program, leadership development for six student organizations and a living learning opportunity called the Shalom Community, which provides upperclassmen with an intentional diverse community tied to the class Sociology of Racial and Ethnic Relations and multiple campus programs.
+The six student organizations are the 1-2-1 Peer Program, Koinonia (the Asian Fellowship), Mu Kappa (the MK/TCK support organization), Unidad Cristiana (the Latino club), The Wheaton College Gospel Choir, and William Osborne Society (the African American student union).
+Each organization plans opportunities for learning, experiencing cultural diversity and student support in conjunction with OMD.

 Student housing is administered through the Housing Services Office.
 College residence halls include McManis Hall and Evans Hall, with accommodations for 288 men and women, Williston Hall for 61 men and women, Fischer Hall for 592 men and women, Traber Hall for 240 men, and Smith Hall for 167 women.
 Upperclass students may also apply to live in either one of 186 college apartments which house 2-5 students each or one of 16 houses that house 5-10 undergrad students each.
 A limited number of one-bedroom apartments are available for undergraduate married students, single/married international students and Colson Scholars.
 Family houses are available on a limited basis for both married international students with children and married Colson Scholars with children.